jmcvetta/jmcvetta.github.io/source/_posts/2013-08-30-continuous-integration-for-go-code.markdown

 github.com/jmcvetta/foofinder			 ------- 40.00% (2/5)
 ```

-For a more detailed look at your code's coverage, use `gocov annotate`:
+For a more detailed look at your code's coverage, use `gocov annotate`.
+Note
+the trailing `-`:

 ``` bash
 $ gocov test | gocov annotate -